-It is not presently possible to determine the dollar value of payments that may be made or the number of awards that may be granted under the 2016 Stock Plan in the future, or the individuals who may be selected for such awards because awards under the 2016 Stock Plan are made at the discretion of the Management Development and Compensation Committee.
+The benefits or amounts that individuals will receive in the future under the 2016 Stock Plan are not determinable.
 In 2015, the non-employee Directors and the named executive officers were granted awards as set forth in, respectively, the non-employee Director Compensation Table for 2015 and the Grants of Plan-Based Awards Table in 2015 on pages 15 and 43 of this Proxy Statement.